-Stephen McPartland: What recent steps he has taken to increase the size of the mental health workforce.
+Stephen McPartland: What plans he has to strengthen the resilience of the UK’s critical infrastructure against cyber-attacks.

 Stephen McPartland: Can the Minister provide an update on whether the recruitment plan for reservists with cyber-specialisms is working?

 Stephen McPartland: My constituency is home to Astrium, which is involved in the Galileo project, and to MBDA, which manufactures Brimstone, Sea Ceptor and a variety of other products that keep our country safe.
 This shows the strength of bilateral relationships and the importance of procurement.
 Is the Secretary of State confident that that will continue to happen?

 Stephen McPartland: My hon.
 Friend, my right hon. and learned Friend the Member for North East Hertfordshire (Sir Oliver Heald) and I have been working hard with Ministers and with Govia—we are in touch daily—because tens of thousands of our constituents have been massively affected every single day.
 We are trying to fix things so that our constituents can get to work.
 Although there are issues with...

 Stephen McPartland: I have been experiencing some of these teething problems due to the new timetable in Stevenage.
 There continue to be issues, but we are looking forward to more seats, more services and more destinations.
 I was on a train today from Stevenage.
 I had to get off at King’s Cross, but it went through to Gatwick and then on to Brighton, so we are excited about the prospects.
 We are very proud...

 Stephen McPartland: What steps she is taking to implement the 2017 Budget changes to universal credit.

 Stephen McPartland: I campaigned hard for those changes, along with Members on both sides of the House, and I am delighted that the Government listened and delivered.
 Does the Secretary of State have any information or feedback on how those changes are helping claimants on the ground?